Ameek94/BOBE/docs/source/quickstart.rst

 **Expected Output:**

 The code will print progress information and converge to a log-evidence estimate.
-The banana function has a complex posterior shape, demonstrating JaxBO's ability to handle non-trivial likelihood surfaces.
+The banana function has a complex posterior shape, demonstrating BOBE's ability to handle non-trivial likelihood surfaces.

 Understanding the Parameters